input-output-hk/partner-chains/toolkit/governed-map/README.md

 # Governed Map

-The following document describes the Governed Map feature of the Partner Chains Toolkit implemented by the crates in this folder.
+Crates in this folder implement the Substrate components supporting the Governed Map features of the Partner Chains Toolkit.

 ## Purpose